 monday.com is GDPR ready

-- Reviewed and strengthened our security infrastructure and practices, data encryption in transit and at rest, backup, logs and security alerts.
+- Reviewing and strengthening our security infrastructure and practices, data encryption in transit and at rest, backup, logs, and security alerts.

-- Had an external audit made by E&Y to receive a SOC 2 Type II security certification from the American Institute of Certified Public Accountants (AICPA)
+- Engaged EY as external auditor to obtain a SOC 2 Type II security certification from the American Institute of Certified Public Accountants (AICPA).

 - Received an internationally recognized security certification for ISO 27001 ISMS (information security management system) and ISO 27018 (for protecting personal data in the cloud).

-- We’ve made sure we have the appropriate contractual terms in place, to perform our role as a data processor for our customers while complying with the GDPR.
+- Ensuring appropriate contractual terms are in place, to perform our role as a data processor for our customers while complying with the GDPR.

-- Performed security and privacy assessment to our sub-processors to ensure they are all complying with the GDPR requirements.
+- Regularly performing security and privacy assessments of our sub-processors to ensure their adherence to GDPR principles.

 - Designating a representative in the EU and in the UK and appointing a Data Protection Officer (DPO) for monitoring and advising on monday.com’s ongoing privacy and data protection compliance and serving as a point of contact in relation to data protection and privacy matters for individuals and supervisory authorities.

 - Having procedures for handling suspected breaches concerning personal data, limiting use, disclosure and retention of personal data, and regularly conducting privacy training for all relevant members of our staff.

 If you have any questions concerning monday.com’s privacy program and our compliance with the GDPR, please feel free to contact our Data Protection Officer & Privacy Team at email@example.com.